marksalvin/remember-them/README.md

 - Can card go full screen on native or should actions move to header? ✅
 - Native app ✅
 - Fix roboto font error on toasts (Android only) ✅
-- Build native app and deploy to phone (fastlane, expo, etc)
+- Build native app and deploy to phone (fastlane, expo, etc) ✅
-- Export app strings to constants file or language file
+- Export app strings to constants file or language file ✅
+- Loading component (web app)
 - Deploy web app
 - Export to ... (text)
 - Use render item for rendering native list (iterator)